-Hot on the heels of the popular C20 model, the Xiaomi Himo brand have released the Z20 fully folding electric bike.
+Hot on the heels of the popular C20 model, the Xiaomi Himo brand has released the Z20 fully folding electric bike.
 One of the biggest criticisms of the C20 was that it only partially folded.
-Well now there is a bike that shares an almost identical specification, but can be fully folded for ease of transport.
-In this review I will take a closer look at the Himo Z20 to see if there have been any major compromises.
+Well, now there is a bike that shares an almost identical specification but can be fully folded for ease of transport.
+In this review, I will take a closer look at the Himo Z20 to see if there have been any major compromises.

-Folding electric bikes are continuing to be incredibly popular and at the moment there is more choice then ever.
-In fact there is so much choice it can be difficult to know exactly which bike to choose.
+Folding electric bikes are continuing to be incredibly popular and at the moment there is more choice than ever.
+There are so many choices it can be difficult to know exactly which bike to choose.

-Another big plus point is availability – in 2020 the whole COVID situation has caused a massive spike in e-bike popularity and as a consequence a lot of the big online bike retailers have ran out of stock quickly.
-E-commerce platforms like Geekbuying and Gearbest have always had plenty of stock in their European warehouses.
+Another big plus point is availability – in 2020 the whole COVID situation has caused a massive spike in e-bike popularity and as a consequence a lot of the big online bike retailers have run out of stock quickly.
+E-commerce platforms like Geekbuying have always had plenty of stock in their European warehouses.

 Himo Z20 vs Himo C20

 So where does this leave the Himo C20?
 Well, if you don’t need a fully folding e-bike then it’s just fine.
 When you compare the Z20 vs C20 side by side there isn’t anything in it.
 The bike components, motor, and battery are all identical.
 I would say if you don’t have a lot of space to store a bike where you live, and you frequent public transport then the Himo Z20 would be the obvious choice.
 Also if you want to be able to take your bike into your place of work, it will be a lot easier with the folding version.
 Below I will quickly run through the specifications of the Z20.